The entire world of tax knowledge

 Digital tax assessment mandatory from 2026

 From 01.01.2026, tax assessments will be sent electronically – postal delivery will be discontinued.
 Find out what changes due to the new legal situation and how to keep track of your appeal deadlines in this article.
-Read the article
+Read more

-Amend tax assessment retrospectively with E-data
+Amend tax assessment with e-data

 E-invoice: FAQ on the new VAT regulation from 2025